adamgreenough/ava/docs/cli.md

 ## Page Cache

 Commands for managing the on-demand HTML page cache.
+This cache stores rendered web pages for all URLs on your site—not just the "Page" content type—including posts, archives, taxonomy pages, and custom content types.

 ### pages:stats